-Wall Street nervously watching Comey hearing

-Former FBI director James Comey's hearing in Congress could deliver political shockwaves that reach Wall Street.

-Investors will be tuning into Thursday's drama in Washington, watching closely for signs that President Trump's stalled economic agenda could be further imperiled by scandal.
+Dow hits record high in the midst of Comey hearing

+The positive reaction suggests Wall Street believes Comey's testimony produced no smoking gun that could further imperil President Trump's stalled economic agenda.

+"It doesn't feel like there was a gotcha moment that will stop the agenda," said Art Hogan, chief market strategist at Wunderlich Securities.
+"There's less of a concern this becomes something that is disruptive to the market."

+Investors were on guard for any new Comey bombshells.
 Recall that the Dow plunged 373 points on May 17 after news that Comey wrote a memo saying Trump asked him to stop the investigation of former national security adviser Michael Flynn.

-While markets may end up not getting rattled by the Comey hearing, Wall Street is on guard for any new bombshells, beyond the revelations in Comey's written testimony.
-A smoking gun that suggests Trump could face more legal scrutiny -- or even not finish his term -- would spook a stock market that is nearly priced for perfection.

 "Of course we will be watching to hear what Comey has to say," said Ryan Detrick, senior market strategist at LPL Financial.